buratud/software-development-practice-1/Book Review/README.md

-//Placeholder (waiting for reconsideration)//
+- Placeholder (waiting for reconsideration)//
-Pro:
+  - Pro:
--Always have recommendation/guide along the book's content -Simple and well enough guide for people who wants to approach C language
+    - Always have recommendation/guide along the book's content
+    - Simple and well enough guide for people who wants to approach C language

-//started
+- started
--why you should learn C
+  - why you should learn C
--Flexibility of C language
+  - Flexibility of C language
--Interprete/compiled language and their differences
+  - Interprete/compiled language and their differences
-//statement(??)
+- statement(??)
--continue: use to skip the rest of the code
+  - continue: use to skip the rest of the code
--multiple initialisation/increments
+  - multiple initialisation/increments
-//pointer
+- pointer
--void pointer
+  - void pointer
--incrementing pointer
+  - incrementing pointer

--stdin stdout
+- stdin stdout